bit23/linq-g/README.md

 All calls are in the abstract base class ```IterableEnumerable<T>``` and contain only a reference to the actual implementation found in the static class ```EnumerableExtensions```.

 Here you can find the most substantial part of the code: the implementation of the single methods, which varies according to the type of operation and the type of result.
-In some cases to support those methods there are specialized classes to read the values, filter/transform/organize them and produce the results.
+In some cases, to support those methods, there are specialized classes to read the values, filter/transform/organize them and produce the results.
 This additional layer of interfaces and classes involved are defined as SouceIterator(s) and all refer to the ```SourceIterator<T>``` interface:

 ```Typescript
 interface SourceIterator<T> extends Iterable<T> {